frederic-perez/AmE-dictionary/data/dictionary.md

 __talon__ _n_ (talons) _The nails were sharp as talons._ :es: garra
 __talpa__ _n_ [:scroll: From Latin talpa (mole).
 Because a mole burrows under the earth, the word came to be applied to a growth under the skin: a cyst or a tumor.] /TAL-puh/ __1__ A mole (the animal). __2__ A cyst.
 __tamale__ _n_ (tamales) A Mexican dish made of chopped meat and crushed peppers, highly seasoned, wrapped in cornhusks spread with masa, and steamed. _I’m staying away from that one—that’s a hot tamale._
+__tambour__ _n_ A small wooden embroidery frame consisting of two concentric hoops between which fabric is stretched. _Syn_ embroidery frame, embroidery hoop _She was addicted to needlepoint and took her tambour wherever she went._
 __tamp down__ _v_ :two::hammer:
 __tamper__ _v_ (tampering) _Tampering with a Federal grand jury._
 __tan<sup>1</sup>__ _v_